uadmin/uadmin-docs/dapi/public_functions.rst

 --------------------
 `Back To Top`_

 APIPublicEdit controls the data API's public for edit commands.
+By default, APIPublicEdit returns **false**.

 Type: